gazoodle/gecko-home-assistant/README.md

 ## Version History

 v0.1.17
+ - Add supoort for lock mode if it exists

 v0.1.16
  - Using better async patterns which should alleviate some CPU usage issues and connection problems.